GluuFederation/docs-oxd-prod/docs/sources/tutorials/python/index.md

     print '<a href="{0}">Click here to login</a>'.format(result['authorization_url'])
 ```

-Now navigate to `https://rp.server.com/cgi-bin/oxd.py` and you will see a link **Click here to login**
+Now, navigate to `https://rp.server.com/cgi-bin/oxd.py` and you will see the following link: **Click here to login**
-as below

 ![login link](../img/tutorial_login.png)

-Click on the link and you will be redirected to Gluu login page.
+Click the link.
+You will be redirected to Gluu for sign in.
 Upon entering credidentals and allowing
 RP to access claims, you will see user info as:

 ![user info](../img/tutorial_user_info.png)